macalinao/IEEE754Converter/README.md

 [Play Store][link]

 An app to convert IEEE-754 format to different representations.
+Works on Android 4.0.3+.

 (My first published Android app!)